 Options Trading requires that you know more than just options chains, puts and calls, and other basics.
-Options Trading for beginners is often confusing, overwhelming, and can result in a significant loss of your capital base unless you learn right from the get-go that trading options successfully starts with THE RIGHT STOCK PICK.
+Options Trading for beginners is often confusing and overwhelming and can result in a significant loss of your capital base unless you learn right from the get-go that trading options successfully starts with THE RIGHT STOCK PICK.

 Stock Chart Analysis for Trading Options:

 The stock chart example below shows potential for an option trade.
-Within the chart, you can calculate which option contract is the correct one to use whether Out of the Money OTM, In the Money ITM, or At the Money ATM is the better choice.
-In addition to which contract to use, option traders must also consider the risk of the trade versus the point gain potential, possible given risk, resistance, and which Stock Market Participant Group is controlling the stock chart price.
+Within the chart, you can calculate which option contract is the correct one to use, whether Out of the Money (OTM), In the Money (ITM), or At the Money (ATM) is the better choice.
+In addition to which contract to use, options traders must also consider the risk of the trade versus the point gain potential, possible given risk, resistance, and which Stock Market Participant Group is controlling the stock chart price.

 Martha Stokes CMT

 TechniTrader technical analysis using a TC2000 chart, courtesy of Worden Bros.

 Instructor & Developer of TechniTrader Stock & Option Courses